 Almost all diabetic patients experience swings in blood glucose levels, which are larger and less predictable than in nondiabetics.
 When these swings become intolerable and cause disruption to the person's daily life and/or prolonged hospitalization, the person is labeled as having "labile" or "brittle" diabetes.
 Although brittle diabetes is uncommon (less than 1 percent of insulin-taking diabetic patients) , it can cause a considerable burden on hospital, social, and family resources due to multiple hospital admissions.

 The clinical manifestations, diagnosis, and management of brittle diabetes will be reviewed here.
 General principles of insulin therapy in diabetes mellitus are reviewed elsewhere.
-(See "General principles of insulin therapy in diabetes mellitus" and "Insulin therapy in adults with type 1 diabetes mellitus" and "Insulin therapy in type 2 diabetes mellitus".)
+(See "General principles of insulin therapy in diabetes mellitus" and "Management of blood glucose in adults with type 1 diabetes mellitus" and "Insulin therapy in type 2 diabetes mellitus".)

 Most experts would define brittle diabetes as severe instability of blood glucose levels with frequent and unpredictable episodes of hypoglycemia and/or ketoacidosis that disrupt quality of life.
 The unpredictable episodes of hypoglycemia and/or ketoacidosis are due to an absolute insulin dependency (undetectable C-peptide levels).
 Thus, brittle diabetic patients virtually always have type 1 diabetes.